Reckong Peo

-Reckong Peo, also spelled Rekong Peo or simply known as Peo by the local inhabitants, is headquarters of Kinnaur district, one of the twelve administrative districts of the Indian state of Himachal Pradesh.
+Reckong Peo, also spelled Rekong Peo, and known as Peo by local inhabitants, is headquarters of Kinnaur district, one of the twelve administrative districts of the Indian state of Himachal Pradesh.

 At a height of 2,290 metres (7,513 ft), Reckong Peo is 260 kilometers (162 miles) from Shimla and seven kilometers (4⅓ miles) from Powari ― a place on NH5.
 Earlier Kalpa was the headquarter of the Kinnaur district administration.
 It was later shifted down to Reckong Peo.
 The place is named after a group of people who used to own this place in ancient times.

-Reckong Peo serves as a base for the pilgrims who go for an annual three days trek to an 80 feet high holy rock pillar that is considered to be as Lord Shiv or ‘Shivalinga’.
+Reckong Peo is a base for pilgrims who annually complete three day treks to an 80 feet tall holy rock pillar, considered to be Lord Shiv or ‘Shivalinga’.
 Whereas a clockwise ‘Parikrama’ (circumambulation) trek around the holy rock start from Charang village and end at Chitkul after traversing a long and challenging terrain.

-Reckong Peo is also the commercial and administrative center of the Kinnaur district as the biggest market of the entire district is located here and all important governmental as well as administrative offices are located at Reckong Peo.
-Tourists can take buses to visit all the important villages and other places of the district from the HRTC Bus Stand at Reckong Peo.
+Reckong Peo is the commercial and administrative center of the Kinnaur district; the biggest market of the district and all important governmental and administrative offices are located at Reckong Peo.
+The HRTC Bus Stand at Reckong Peo allows transport within the district.